 The work he's doing isn't entirely new, though, and he told Polygon that he's been able to use his experience developing large, open-world games at 2K Marin.
 He thinks of The Bureau's home base, where players return between missions, as an analog to a role-playing game's town.

 "It's where you setup, it's where you rest, it's where you reload," he said.
 "It's got its own content to explore.
-It's kind of the place where the immediate pressure is off.
+It's kind of the place where the immediately pressure is off.
 Especially through development as we ramped up difficulty, the base becomes a really valuable island were it's like, 'Good!
 No one's shooting at me right now!
 Awesome!"
 That gives the player more of a sense of control of the pacing of the story and more a sense of agency about how that story plays out."

 Player agency and pacing come from optional missions — side quests, in RPG terms — available from within the base, and Caponi says that's what distinguishes The Bureau: XCOM Declassified from other shooters.